 Is rhinoplasty right for me?

 A rhinoplasty procedure, sometimes referred to as a nasal reshaping procedure or a “nose job,” may be performed to correct nasal deformities resulting from trauma, or it may be performed to change and enhance the appearance of your nose.
-Whatever your reasons for undergoing the procedure, you can rely on Dr Reddy to produce natural-looking, aesthetically pleasing results.
+Whatever your reasons for undergoing the procedure, because of Dr Reddy’s extensive experience in nasal surgery and rhinoplasty over the past 15 years, he has confidence in producing, aesthetically pleasing results that address your concerns.

 Am I a good candidate for rhinoplasty?